cokelaer/multitax/README.rst

 ========= ====================================================================
 Version   Description
 ========= ====================================================================
+0.8.8     * fix plot summary dbs (sample names).
+Add options in schema+config
+            file to tune the image if required.
+          * HTML now includes links towards data that generates the top plots
+          * fix case where zero sequences are found
+          * check existence of input databases
 0.8.7     * Update HTML report: fix the title of images. include table with DB
             proportion.
 Text to explain images and reports 0.8.6     * A better report with new features from sequana.taxonomy